rust-lang/rust-wiki-backup/Doc-getting-started.md

 ### Windows

-We recommend developing under the newest "MSYS and MinGW":http://www.mingw.org using their auto-installer (the version dated 20110802 is known to work), and performing the build in the MSYS Shell.
+We recommend developing under the newest [MSYS and MinGW](http://www.mingw.org) using their auto-installer (the version dated 20110802 is known to work), and performing the build in the MSYS Shell.

-For Git, we recommend "MsysGit":http://code.google.com/p/msysgit/ and if you use that you will want to put the git binary path *after* the MinGW path.
+For Git, we recommend [MsysGit](http://code.google.com/p/msysgit/) and if you use that you will want to put the git binary path *after* the MinGW path.
 So add a line like the following to your `.bashrc`:

     export PATH=$PATH:/c/Program\ Files/Git/bin

-If while building you receive an error that `libpthread-2.dll` is not found, you need to install the "libpthread-2.8.0-3-mingw32-dll-2.tar.lzma package":http://sourceforge.net/projects/mingw/files/MinGW/Base/pthreads-w32/pthreads-w32-2.8.0-3/.
+If while building you receive an error that `libpthread-2.dll` is not found, you need to install the [libpthread-2.8.0-3-mingw32-dll-2.tar.lzma package](http://sourceforge.net/projects/mingw/files/MinGW/Base/pthreads-w32/pthreads-w32-2.8.0-3/).
 It seems this must be installed by hand, as far as I can tell:

     cd /mingw; lzma -d -c /path/to/downloaded/libpthread-2.8.0-3-mingw32-dll-2.tar.lzma | tar xf -